 If the defendant is found guilty of theft, the value of the stolen property will determine whether the charge is a misdemeanor or a felony.

 Several factors determine the charges for a theft crime.
-Common minor theft crimes valued at less than $300 are considered petit theft, and are charged as misdemeanors, while thefts over $300 are considered grand theft, and charged as felonies.
-The dollar amount determines the severity of charge, but prior criminal theft convictions impact the charges as well.
+Common minor theft crimes valued at less than $300 are considered petit theft and are charged as misdemeanors, while thefts over $300 are considered grand theft, and charged as felonies.
+The dollar amount determines the severity of the charge, but prior criminal theft convictions impact the charges as well.

 Difference Between Theft, Burglary and Robbery

 Understanding what crime charges you’re facing is important.
-Theft is one charge involved with taking another’s property, not to be confused with burglary, or robbery.
+Theft is one charge involved with taking another’s property, not to be confused with burglary or robbery.
 Robbery means you take something from someone else that doesn’t belong to you.
 Burglary involves entering someone else’s property without their consent, and Florida criminal law states you don’t necessarily have to take anything.
 These crimes are all different, and punishments for each can vary based on other factors.

 Types of theft in Sarasota, FL